byuitechops/audit-early-documentation/start-date-audit/start-date-audit.md

 ### General Requirements
 <!-- What counts as pass/fail/warn? -->

+    Pass: The start date is set in the correct format and it is set correctly according to the expected semester.

+    Fail: The start date is not in the correct format or is not set.

+    Warn: The start date is not set to the expected date.

 ### Input Requirements
 #### Source of Inputs
 All inputs will be received via the encompassing Audit Project.